DFE-Digital/get-into-teaching-app/app/views/content/tips-on-applying-for-teacher-training.md

 * why you want to teach
 * what inspired you to choose teaching
-* your thoughts on children’s wellbeing and the education system
-* your understanding of the demands and rewards of the profession
+* your understanding of the demands and rewards of teaching
-* personal qualities that will make you a good teacher
+* the personal qualities that will make you a good teacher
 * your contribution to the life of the school outside the classroom – for example, running extra-curricular activities and clubs
 * details of any experience you have working with children and what you learnt
 * your suitability to teach a subject or group
+* your thoughts on children’s wellbeing and the education system

 As part of your personal statement you'll need to demonstrate your suitability to teach a subject or age group.
 You could talk about: